amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

     version: "5.3"
     requirements: true
   common:
-    imagePullSecret: "aqua-registry"        # Optional: If already created image pull secret then mention in here
+    imagePullSecret: "aqua-registry"        # Optional: If an image pull secret has already been created, mention it here
     dbDiskSize: 10
   externalDb:
     host: "<<EXTERNAL DATABASE IP>>"